-Kenjutsu is the Japanese art of the sword.
-It is one of the four central martial arts (bujutsu) of Japan.
-The two main skills concerning the sword are kenjutsu and iaijutsu.
-Ken 剣 sword, jutsu 術 art/technique.
+Kenjutsu (剣術) is the Japanese art of the sword.
+It is one of the four central martial arts (bujutsu) of pre-modern Japan.
+The two primary skills concerning the sword are kenjutsu and battōjutsu (抜刀術).
+Kenjutsu is a compound of ken (剣) the sword and jutsu (術) art or technique.
 Originally kenjutsu was simply the arts of the sword.
-Over time, however, iaijutsu was developed as an adjunct to the general techniques of sword combat.
+Over time, however, battojutsu, saya no uchi (鞘の内), or iaijutsu (居合術) was later developed as an adjunct to the general techniques of sword combat.
 Commonly kenjutsu refers to the art of the sword with the sword already deployed outside of the saya (sheath), and iaijutsu relates to techniques where the sword starts from in the saya.
+Kenjutsu can be found in the older koryū and modern martial arts of Japan.

 The Basic Idea Of Kenjutsu